-- Download Without Ask: Allows Multimedia Messages to be downloaded automatically. - Ask Always: You are prompted when a Multimedia message is received. - Discard: Setting this option to On will block incoming Multimedia messages from being received. - Message Center: The details for the Multimedia gateway are pre-loaded onto your handset and should not be changed.
+- Download Without Asking: Allows Multimedia Messages to be downloaded automatically. - Ask Always: You can download a multimedia message manually. - Discard: Used when the user rejects download of the Multimedia Message. - Message Center: The details for the Multimedia gateway are pre-loaded onto your handset and should not be changed.